MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/embedded-canvas-app-actions.md

 > [!NOTE]
-> Methods to perform predefined actions will not be available in embedded canvas apps that were created prior to this functionality being released.
-We are working on ways to have existing embedded canvas apps opt-in to new capabilities.
-In the meantime, here are some alternatives to bring over controls from existing embedded canvas apps to a new ones.
+> If you do not see the IntelliSense for the methods to perform predefined actions in embedded canvas apps that were created prior to this functionality being made available, save, close and re-open the app.
-> - [Copy-paste controls](https://powerapps.microsoft.com/blog/copy-and-paste-controls-across-canvas-apps-available/) from the old app to your new app.
-> - Create and use [components for canvas apps](../canvas-apps/create-component.md) in your old app and import them in your new app.

 ## See also
 [Embed a canvas app on a model-driven form](embed-canvas-app-in-form.md) <br />